 2017 Innovation Grants Program Award Recipients

 Through this prototype, the innovation team intends to identify a thought leader network and the best channels and messaging to engage them, develop speaker facilitating and convening requirements, and define areas of interest and expertise related to innovation.
-AICPA believes this will be an invaluable learning experience to validate the case for creating IdeaAcct and scale it efficiently in later years.
+AICPA believes this will be an invaluable learning experience to validate the case for creating IdeaAcct and scale it efficiently in later years

-CART would allow veterans with profound hearing loss to be interviewed for VHP, with questions and answers appearing on a computer screen in front of the person in real time.
+CART would even allow veterans with profound hearing loss to be interviewed for VHP with questions and answers appearing on a computer screen in front of the person in real time.
 While there are many oral history programs and veterans’ oral history programs, to NCRF’s knowledge, this project would be the first devoted to interviewing veterans with hearing loss.
-This is important because hearing loss and tinnitus (ringing in the ears) are two of the most common service injuries, according to the Department of Veterans Affairs.
+This is important because hearing loss and tinnitus (ringing in the ears) are two of the most common service injuries, according to the Veterans Administration.
 As the population of veterans with hearing loss increases, so will the need for CART.
 This project will both showcase a service that improves the lives of those with hearing loss and preserve these veterans’ experiences for posterity and research.